HazyResearch/bootleg/README.md

 ![Dataflow](docs/images/bootleg_dataflow.png "Bootleg Dataflow")

 ## Entity Payload
-We use three embeddings to for the entity payloads.
+We use three embeddings for the entity payloads.
 Each entity gets the following embeddings:
 * Entity: learned embedding
 * Type: learned embedding for each of its types
 * Relation: learned embedding for each relation it participates in on Wikidata